haxetink/tink_core/README.md

 The `tink_core` package is [separately available on haxelib](http://lib.haxe.org/p/tink_core) and contains a set of lightweight tools for robust programming.

-Generally, it is advised to import the modules of this package through `using` rather than `import`.
+All modules are situated in `tink.core.*`.
+Some contain more than a single type.
+Generally, it is advisable to import the modules of this package through `using` rather than `import`.

 # Ref